Updated May 11, 2023

 Linux vs Android Comparison Table

-Below is the topmost comparison between Linux vs Android
+Below is the topmost comparison between Linux vs Android:

-|The basis of comparison Between Linux vs Android||
+|Basis of Comparison Between Linux vs Android||

 |Developed||Internet developers||Android Inc|

-|Updates||Less frequently updated||Frequently Updated|
+|Updates||Less frequently updated||Frequently updated|

-|Release schedule||Varies around 5 years||Varies around few months|
+|Release schedule||Varies around five years||It goes around a few months|

 Mobile and tablet devices use Android, an open-source operating system that runs on top of the Linux Kernel distribution.
 Android plays a vital role on mobile devices, yet it’s a framework that stands on top of this Linux kernel.
 On the other hand, Linux is a legacy OS that is highly suitable for desktop and system users.